matwilso/matwilso.github.io/_posts/learned-sims.md

 **Code simplicity.**
 With traditional simulators (and Software 1.0 generally), the more features we support, the more complex and unwieldy it gets, both for development and usage.
-For Software 2.0, improving performance is just a matter of scaling the size of the model, along with data and compute.
+For Software 2.0, improving accuracy is just a matter of scaling the size of the model, along with data and compute.
 And for users of the simulator, the interface stays simple and we can use natural interfaces to program it (e.g., natural language like in OpenAI's API).
 It's not a free lunch and this is not going to be trivial or cheap, but in the long run seems more manageable as our Software 2.0 tools develop and as Moore's Law runs for a few more cycles.